daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_expensesmanagementtutorial.md

     ```
     This example will give the exchange rate between EUR and the currency provided in the attribute Currency.
 You can try it out with different currencies, such as **GBP** or **USD**.

-21. Add a new **Before Save Behaviour** to fill *Provider* and *Receiver* attributes by accessing the tab Behaviours and clicking the button ***Add new / Before Save***.
-Set *BeforeSaveBehaviours* as Name and paste the following code:
+21. Add a new **After Change Behaviour** to fill *Provider* and *Receiver* attributes by accessing the tab Behaviours and clicking the button ***Add new / Before Save***.
+Set *AfterChangeBehaviours* as Name and paste the following code:

     ```C#
-    ExpenseDetails.ForEach(a => {
+    ExpenseLines.ForEach(a => {
         a._receiver = Company;
         a._provider = Employee;
-        a._amount = a.ExpenseAmount/ExchangeRate
+        a._amount = a.ExpenseAmount/ExchangeRate;
     });
-    TotalAmount = ExpenseDetails.Sum(a => a._amount);
+    TotalAmount = ExpenseLines.Sum(a => a._amount);
     ```

 22. Go to your **ExpenseReport** Document User Interface by accessing the respective tab, and reorganize it to simplify the interface.
-Delete the attributes Code, Provider, Receiver and Quantity from the **ExpenseDetails** element.
+Delete the attributes Code, Provider, Receiver and Quantity from the **ExpenseLines** element.
 At last, delete the Code attribute from Document.

 23. Reorganize Rows and Columns, re-establishing the size and position of their attributes:
     - ***Serie***: Row 1, Column 1 and Size 4;